Ethiopian Airlines Flight 302: Accident

 Flight 302 was a scheduled international passenger flight from Addis Ababa to Nairobi.
-The aircraft took off from Addis Ababa at 08:38 local time (05:38 UTC) with 149 passengers and 8 crew on board.
+The aircraft took off from Addis Ababa at 08:38:00 local time (05:38:00 UTC) with 149 passengers and 8 crew on board.

-One minute into the flight, the first officer, acting on the instructions of the captain, reported a "flight control" problem to the control tower.
+Forty-four seconds after takeoff, as the main gear lifted off the runway, the angle of attack (AoA) sensor on the left side of the aircraft's nose sustained damage, possibly from a bird strike.
+This damage caused the sensor to send faulty readings, leading the Maneuvering Characteristics Augmentation System (MCAS) to falsely detect an imminent stall.
+In response, MCAS repeatedly commanded the horizontal stabilizer to push the aircraft's nose downward.
+However, since MCAS is inactive during takeoff configuration, it only began functioning once the flaps were retracted.

-Two minutes into the flight, the plane's MCAS system activated, pitching the plane into a dive toward the ground.
-The pilots struggled to control it and managed to prevent the nose from diving further, but the plane continued to lose altitude.
+Approximately one minute into the flight, the first officer, following the captain's instructions, retracted the flaps.
+Within 10 seconds of this action, the autopilot disengaged, and the aircraft started to descend.
+The captain directed the first officer to report a "flight control" problem to the control tower.

-The MCAS then activated again, dropping the nose even further down.
-The pilots then flipped a pair of switches to disable the electrical trim tab system, which also disabled the MCAS software.
-However, in shutting off the electrical trim system, they also shut off their ability to trim the stabilizer into a neutral position with the electrical switch located on their yokes.
-The only other possible way to move the stabilizer would be by cranking the wheel by hand, but because the stabilizer was located opposite to the elevator, strong aerodynamic forces were acting on it.
+By the second minute, the MCAS had angled the horizontal stabilizer sharply downward, pitching the aircraft into a dive.
+Although the pilots managed to briefly counteract the nose-down attitude, the aircraft continued to lose altitude.

-As the pilots had inadvertently left the engines on full takeoff power, which caused the plane to accelerate at high speed, there was further pressure on the stabilizer.
+The first officer, correctly identifying that they were experiencing a runaway MCAS activation, called out "Stab trim cut-out!"
+The pilots toggled switches to disable the aircraft's electrical trim tab system, which also deactivated the MCAS software.
+Unlike previous 737 models, both switches disabled all electrical control of the stabilizer.
+Without the electric trim system, the other possible way to move the stabilizer is by cranking the trim wheel by hand, but because the stabilizer was located opposite to the elevator, strong aerodynamic forces were acting on it due to the pilots' inadequate thrust management.
+At the plane's high speed, there was further pressure on the stabilizer.
 The pilots' attempts to manually crank the stabilizer back into position failed.